When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 For a Brother

-• Andrew: Classic and biblical.
+• Andrew: classic and biblical.

-• Benjamin: A softer classic that balances Damien’s edge.
+• Benjamin: a softer classic that balances Damien’s edge.

-• Lucas: Shares the European/Latin flair.
+• Lucas: shares the European and Latin flair.

-• Noah: A gentle, popular contrast.
+• Noah: a gentle, popular contrast.

-• Theodore: Shares the vintage academic vibe.
+• Theodore: shares the vintage academic feel.

 For a Sister

-• Alexandra: Strong, Greek, and sophisticated.
+• Alexandra: strong, Greek and sophisticated.

-• Catalina: A romantic, flowing choice.
+• Catalina: a romantic, flowing choice.

-• Veronica: A saint’s name with a bit of an edge.
+• Veronica: a saint’s name with a bit of an edge.

-Famous People Named Damien
+Who Are Famous People Named Damien?

-• Damien Anderson: A former American football running back.
+• Damien Anderson: a former American football running back.

-• Damien Echols: An author and one of the “West Memphis Three,” known for his advocacy against wrongful convictions.
+• Damien Echols: an author and one of the West Memphis Three, now an advocate against wrongful convictions.

 Damien in Pop Culture